Books for Teachers on Pupil Behaviour

 Why should I buy it?

-The book that almost made me shut down this site, I haven’t posted for months in fear of just repeating what I read in Paul’s book.
-I didn’t find anything I disagreed with in this book – and believe me I tried.
-From School leaders to teachers there is a lesson for everyone.
+The book that almost made me shut down this site, I didn’t post for months in fear of just repeating what I read in Paul Dix’s book.
+I didn’t find anything I disagreed with in this book – and believe me, I tried.
+From School leaders to teachers there is a lesson in behaviour support for everyone.

 Greet each child at the door – just do it ok!!